-Article 32 Reinvesting unit classes
+Reinvesting unit classes

-For the reinvesting unit classes, the Company reinvests in the UCITS fund - subject to the requisite adjustment of income - the prorated interest, dividends and other income that have accrued for the account of the UCITS fund during the fiscal year and have not been applied to cover costs, as well as the capital gains realized during the fiscal year.
+For the reinvesting unit classes, the Company reinvests in the UCITS fund - subject to the requisite adjustment of income - the prorated interest, dividends and other income that have accrued for the account of the UCITS fund during the fiscal year and have not been applied to cover costs, as well as the realized capital gains.

-Article 33 Distributing unit classes
+§ 33 Distributing unit classes

 - 1. In distributing unit classes, the Company generally distributes subject to the requisite adjustment of income the prorated interest, dividends and other income that have accrued for the account of the UCITS fund during the fiscal year and have not been applied to cover costs.
-Realized capital gains may also be included in the distribution, subject to the requisite adjustment of income. - 2.
+Realized capital gains may also be included in the distribution subject to the requisite adjustment of income. - 2.
 Distributable prorated income pursuant to paragraph 1 hereof may be carried forward for distribution in future fiscal years, provided that the aggregate amount of the income carried forward does not exceed 15% of the UCITS fund's assets as of the end of the fiscal year.
-Income from shortened fiscal years can be fully carried forward - 3.
+Income from shortened fiscal years can be fully carried forward. - 3.
 In the interest of preserving the capital of the UCITS fund, income may be partially, and in exceptional cases fully, retained in the UCITS fund for reinvestment. - 4.
-Distributions shall be made on an annual basis within three months of the close of the fiscal year.
+Distributions shall be made jährlich within three months of the close of the fiscal year.

-Article 34 Fiscal year
+§ 34 Fiscal year

-The fiscal year of the UCITS fund commences on October 1 and ends on September 30.
+The fiscal year of the UCITS fund commences on 1, October, and ends on 30, September.

-Article 35 Restriction of redemption
+Restriction of redemption